AymoneKouame/google-cloud-data-storage/README.md

 ## Overview

-The `GCPDataStorage` class is a comprehensive Python utility for managing data storage between local environments and Google Cloud Storage (GCS) buckets.
+The `GCPDataStorage` class from the `gc_data_storage` package is a comprehensive Python utility for managing data storage between local environments and Google Cloud Storage (GCS) buckets.
 It provides a unified interface for saving, reading, and managing various data types including DataFrames, plots, images, and generic files.

 **Author:** Aymone Jeanne Kouame
 **Date:** 2025-07-18